 * Please note – the images in this blog have been deliberately cropped, ‘desaturated’ or are of a reduced size.. ..it is not my intention to reproduce any of Kit Williams fantastic artwork at a high resolution.
 If you find this blog interesting, I wholeheartedly recommend you buy a copy of the original hard back version of ‘Masquerade’ to savour Kit’s fantastic paintings.

-Artwork © 1979 Kit Williams & Jonathan Cape, All Rights Reserved.
-ISBN 0-224-01617-2.
-Used under fair dealing and fair use for research and commentary.
+Artwork © 1979 Kit Williams & Jonathan Cape.
+All Rights Reserved.
+Used under fair dealing and fair use for research and commentary purposes only.
 No copyright infringement is intended.
+Please refer to the ‘Welcome to Retrollection‘ page for full terms and conditions.